WLANThermo/WLANThermo_v2/software/usr/share/doc/WLANThermo/probedata/readme.md

 Not to be confused with the new iGrill 2.
 To be used as a meat probe as designed or as grill chamber probe.
+## iGrill2
+Used in these thermometers:
+* iDevices iGrill2
+* Weber iGrill2
+* Cappec Bluetooth Wireless BBQ Thermometer
+* ThermoWorks Pro-Series Probes (/maybe slightly different values/)

+Not to be confused with the older iGrill 1.
+Available as a meat probe or as a shorter grill chamber probe.
 ## MAVERICK
 Used in these thermometers:
 * Maverick ET-732